VanK33/Capstone-Frontend/README.md

 It is another critical component as each recipe requires a thumbnail image to be properly displayed.
 The uploaded image should ideally be in a 16:9 aspect ratio, so additional libraries, such as compress.js, are needed to achieve this requirement.

+### Current Painpoints:
+- How to handle recipe image upload?
+Frontend-handle or Backend-handle?
+  - Three instances of the image are used - one in Modal, one in the Saved Recipe, one in the contribution section.
+The latter two has the same dimension but not the first.
+How to handle image coming in with different size to compensate this dynamic adjustment need?
+- Same goes for profile picture - where to handle?
+- LEGAL ISSUE: what if uploader and recipe creator are not the same person?